Canisius' Smith Gets Contract Extension

 CHN Staff Report

-After leading Canisius its most successful season in school history, Dave Smith has signed a contract extension that will keep him as head coach of the program through the 2016-17 season.
+After leading Canisius to its most successful season in school history, Dave Smith has signed a contract extension that will keep him as head coach of the program through the 2016-17 season.

 Smith is set to enter his ninth season in charge of the Golden Griffin program after leading Canisius to its first conference championship, and NCAA tournament berth.